nsbgn/handalf/README.md

 - <kbd>BkSp</kbd> takes the place of <kbd>Caps</kbd>, avoiding the huge move your pinky would have made.

-- <kbd>Esc</kbd> is given an easily accessible spots for your left thumb, since it is useful for modal applications like Vim.
+- The Action key can be overloaded with <kbd>Esc</kbd> is given an easily accessible spots for your left thumb, since it is useful for modal applications like Vim.
+The `Esc` is only registered when the tap is short.

 - <kbd>Shift</kbd> and <kbd>AltGr</kbd> are modifiers, but unlike
   <kbd>Ctrl</kbd> and <kbd>Alt</kbd>, they don't access shortcuts — they